voidunraj/python_kafka/README.md

 Step1 : Download the .tgz file from the Apache Kafka website

 Step2 : run the command tar -xvzf <kafka.tgz>
-For example $tar -xvzf kafka-3.0.0-src.tgz
-This will get you the Kafka software in a folder
+For example $tar -xvzf kafka-3.0.0-src.tgz > there is a problem with 3.0.0 with windows sometime use the 2.8.1 version This will get you the Kafka software in a folder

 Step3: Setting up Zookeeper and Start Zookeeper